India U-17s determined to dish out better fare against Qatar | www.lokmattimes.com

 India U-17s determined to dish out better fare against Qatar

-New Delhi, Feb 28 The India U-17 Men's National Team will take on their Qatar counterparts in the second friendly match at the Aspire Academy in Doha on Tuesday.
+The India U-17 Men's National Team will take on their Qatar counterparts in the second friendly match at the Aspire Academy in Doha, Qatar, on Tuesday, February 28, 2023.

 "The mood in the camp is great.
 Yes, we faced defeat in the first game, but the boys are determined to get back in the second match and get a positive result against Qatar.
 This is the kind of determination one always looks for in the players, and I hope that we can erase our mistakes from the last game and move on," said Fernandes.